moonlibs/xqueue/README.md

 			-- Time To Release.
 Task is returned into [R]eady unless processed (turned to ack|release from taken) within time -- if number, then with default ttl, otherwise only if set during take },
+	-- Set tubes for which statistics collector will be enabled tube_stats = { 'tube-1', 'tube-2' },
 })
 ```